FOR IMMEDIATE RELEASE

 Contact: Laurie Kappe

-Unsung Heroes To Receive $25,000 Cash Awards for Violence Prevention Work
+Community Leaders Each To Receive $25,000 Cash Awards For Violence Prevention Work

-On October 28, The California Wellness Foundation (TCWF) will honor these three community leaders with its 17th annual California Peace Prize at a ceremony in San Francisco.
+On October 19, The California Wellness Foundation (TCWF) will honor these three community leaders with its 18th annual California Peace Prize at a ceremony in Los Angeles.
 In recognition of their efforts to prevent violence and promote peace, the honorees will each receive a cash award of $25,000.
-[Profiles and photographs of the honorees can be accessed at www.CalWellness.org; video profiles are available on request.]
+Profiles, photographs and video of the honorees can be accessed here.

-The California Wellness Foundation is a private, independent foundation, created in 1992, with a mission to improve the health of the people of California by making grants for health promotion, wellness education and disease prevention.
+The California Wellness Foundation is a private independent, private foundation, created in 1992, with a mission to improve the health of the people of California by making grants for health promotion, wellness education and disease prevention.

 The Foundation prioritizes eight issues for funding: diversity in the health professions, environmental health, healthy aging, mental health, teenage pregnancy prevention, violence prevention, women’s health, and work and health.
 It also responds to timely issues and special projects outside the funding priorities.